 Students who have attempted approximately 80% of the maximum allowable credit hours for their program of study will be considered Warning Near Maximum Timeframe.
-At this point all credits are reviewed to determine if enough hours remain to complete the degree.
+At this point, all credits are reviewed to determine if enough hours accumulated to complete the degree.
 All aid is terminated once a student has attempted 150% of the required number of hours in their program of study or it becomes apparent that they cannot complete the program within the 150% limit.

 Students who have attempted the maximum allowable credit hours, 150%, of their program of study will have their financial aid suspended.
 Students have the right to appeal.

 Suspension/Regaining Eligibility for Aid

 Students on a warning status who fail to meet the standards outlined above are ineligible for aid.
 Excepting an approved appeal request, the only manner by which a student may regain eligibility is by completing classes at their own expense and achieving the minimum SAP requirements.